Cray-HPE/docs-csm/operations/network/management_network/aruba/scenario-a.md

 # Scenario A: Network Connection via Management Network

-The example here covers outside connections achieved with the management network.
+This example covers outside connections achieved using the management network.

 ## Summary